 Relationship to other classification schemes

-The Canadian Aspen Forest and Parklands weave across four Canadian provinces and encompass eight terrestrial ecoregions: the Peace Lowland, Western Boreal, Boreal Transition, Interlake Plain, Aspen Parkland, and Southwest Manitoba Uplands.
+The Canadian aspen forest and parklands is designated by the World Wildlife Fund as ecoregion NA0802, lying within the Temperate Grasslands, Savannas, Shrublands biome.
+It weaves across four Canadian provinces and encompasses eight terrestrial sub-ecoregions: the Peace Lowland, Western Boreal, Boreal Transition, Interlake Plain, Aspen Parkland, and Southwest Manitoba Uplands.
 These ecoregions lie in both the Boreal Plains Ecozone and the Prairies Ecozone.
 The Boreal sections are Manitoba Lowlands, Aspen-Oak, Aspen Grove, Mixedwood, and Lower Foothills.
 This ecoregion also overlaps some of the grasslands adjacent to the south of this ecoregion.